-Updated March 31, 2026
+Updated July 5, 2026

 CPK Insurance Editorial Team

-Reviewed by Licensed Insurance Agents
+Reviewed by Licensed Insurance Agent

 Commercial Umbrella Insurance in Rochester

-Commercial Umbrella Insurance Risk Factors in Rochester
+About Commercial Umbrella Insurance in Rochester, MN

 Commercial umbrella insurance in Minnesota works as excess liability protection above scheduled underlying policies, usually commercial auto, general liability, and employers liability.
 If a covered claim exhausts those primary limits, the umbrella can respond to the excess amount, which is especially relevant when a lawsuit grows larger than expected after a serious injury, a multi-vehicle auto loss, or a catastrophic claim tied to a severe storm event.
 In Minnesota, the policy is still shaped by the underlying coverage structure, so the limits and terms of the base policies matter first.
 The state also requires workers compensation for businesses with at least one employee, with exemptions for sole proprietors, partners, and officers of closely held corporations, so employers liability exposure can be part of the umbrella conversation for many employers.
-Commercial auto minimums in Minnesota are $30,000/$60,000/$10,000, and businesses with vehicle use often look at umbrella coverage to build above those commercial liability limits.
+Businesses with vehicle use often look at umbrella coverage to build above their commercial liability limits.
 An umbrella policy may also provide broader coverage for certain claims not fully handled by the primary policy and can include defense costs coverage, but specific terms vary by carrier and endorsement.
 Worldwide liability coverage may be available in some situations, yet it depends on the policy language, the business activities, and how the insurer structures the umbrella form.
 The Minnesota Department of Commerce regulates the market, so the final wording and any exclusions should be reviewed against the carrier’s filing and your underlying policies.

 Coverage Included